scottaw66/AstroNova/README.md

 🎈 If your extension depends on external processes or tools that users will need to have, it's helpful to list those and provide links to their installers:
 -->

-astro-build requires some additional tools to be installed on your Mac:
+AstroNova requires some additional tools to be installed on your Mac:

-- [Node.js 8.2.0](https://nodejs.org) and NPM 5.2.0 or newer
+- [Node.js 16.13.0](https://nodejs.org) and NPM 8.4.1 or newer

 <!--
 ✨ Providing tips, tricks, or other guides for installing or configuring external dependencies can go a long way toward helping your users have a good setup experience: